 Legal Stuff Our Lawyers Say Is Important: Our contributors talk about all sorts of stuff for your education and entertainment, but the inclusion of websites, links, or providers does not mean that we endorse any other company, product or provider.
 The statements and opinions in these articles are not necessarily those of NortonLifeLock - so don't @ us.
 NortonLifeLock isn’t omnipotent: Our offerings may not cover or protect against every type of crime, fraud, or threat we or our contributors write about.
 We just want to increase awareness about Cyber Safety.
 We know reading the fine print is boring, but please review complete Terms during enrollment or setup.
 Remember that there is no God Mode: No one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.

-Copyright & Trademark Attribution and Third-Party TM Disclaimer [Fine to Post at Bottom of Page]:
+Copyright & Trademark Attribution and Third-Party TM Disclaimer:

 We encourage you to share your thoughts on your favorite social platform.